Loading slang details...

 Formality

 catch no ball means Dont understand; unable to grasp the concept.
+Functions as agreement, acknowledgment, or confirmation in fast back-and-forth chat.
+It is commonly discussed in Singapore contexts.
 It is best read as singapore slang associated with Singapore.

 "catch no ball" means Dont understand; unable to grasp the concept.
+Functions as agreement, acknowledgment, or confirmation in fast back-and-forth chat.
+It is commonly discussed in Singapore contexts.
 In Singapore, the nuance may be more specific.

 Casual and context-dependent.